 Stands for bluish grey, given by the fans when LEGO changed the tone of the grey bricks to be more bluish than greenish in 2004.

 Blind Bags are the little sealed foil packets from which all the collectible Minifigure Series come.
 These sealed packets are used with various collectible items, such as trading cards or sticker albums.
 The idea, of course, is it's a 'blind' bag because you have no idea what you'll get inside.
 Each packet contains one random Minifigure, so you have no idea which one will be inside unless you can feel which figure it is.
-With LEGO, it's more significant than with trading cards because it's become a fine art form to feel which figure it is through the sealed packets.
+With LEGO, it's more significant than with trading cards because it's become a fine art form to feel which reason it is through the sealed packets.

 A creation made out of bricks instead of a prefabricated part.
 While some of these creations may not be as "good-looking" as the prefabricated ones, it gives the creator more flexibility to do as they like.
 Also, a prefabricated build version may not be available in some cases.
 The hippo in the left image only comes in DUPLO, while the one on the right is made out of System parts by Takamichi Irie.